BootsnAll Traveler Articles/Guest Posts

 Have a blog you’d like to promote on BootsnAll?
 We’re always accepting guest posts and unpaid traveler articles that focus on indie travel.

-In exchange for your quality, well-written, useful and interesting travel article or story, we’ll give you a short bio and a link to your personal blog or website (no commercial websites), plus exposure to hundreds of thousands of readers.
-Each traveler article and guest post go out to our Daily Dose Subscribers every single day, which at the time of writing (November 2012) was over 5000 people and growing every day.
+In exchange for your quality, well-written, useful and interesting travel article or story, we’ll give you a short bio and a link to your personal blog or website (no commercial websites - if you’re a commercial website, you want to look into sponsored posts), plus exposure to hundreds of thousands of readers.
+Each traveler article and guest post go out to our Daily Dose Subscribers every single day, which at the time of writing (October 2013) was over 5100 people and growing every day.